OpenAvenues-PickleRobotCompany/manipulator-control/README.md

 ## Installation

-To visualize the arm converging on an input end effector position, run the code as following:
+To visualize the arm converging on an input end effector position, download all files and run the code as following:

 ```python
 python manipulator-control/examples/assignment_1 [x_position] [y_position]